-- 1. We believe that unemployment benefits should not be available to workers on strike. - Since there are several groups of people, such as H2A employees, who are exempt from unemployment insurance benefits, we support that payment of unemployment insurance including the Interest Assessment Surcharge should not be required on those who cannot receive such a benefit. - 3.
-When an employee leaves his/her employment voluntarily, we recommend that the employee should not at any time, be able to collect unemployment benefits from that employer's account. - 4.
-We recommend that the present system of determining employer responsibility for unemployment benefits be re-examined to prevent the unfair penalization of previous and seasonal employers. - 5.
-We support an averaging of quarters in one calendar year to be used in determining compliance with unemployment insurance coverage thresholds. - 6.
+- We believe that unemployment benefits should not be available to workers on strike. - Since there are several groups of people, such as H2A employees, who are exempt from unemployment insurance benefits, we support that payment of unemployment insurance including the Interest Assessment Surcharge should not be required on those who cannot receive such a benefit. - When an employee leaves his/her employment voluntarily, we recommend that the employee should not at any time, be able to collect unemployment benefits from that employer's account. - 4.
+We recommend that the present system of determining employer responsibility for unemployment benefits be re-examined to prevent the unfair penalization of previous and seasonal employers. - We support an averaging of quarters in one calendar year to be used in determining compliance with unemployment insurance coverage thresholds. - 6.
 We oppose any further extensions to unemployment benefits and recommend unemployment benefits end at 26 weeks. - 7.
-We support legislation expanding the definition of agricultural labor to include working at farmers' markets and allowing agricultural employers to exclude immediate family members when determining liability from unemployment taxes.
+We support legislation expanding the definition of agricultural labor to include working at farmers' markets and allowing agricultural employers to exclude immediate family members when determining liability from unemployment taxes. - We support extending the time to respond to unemployment insurance requests for information from 7 to 14 days.